Closed-Loop Blood Sugar Control for Automated Insulin Delivery

 CGM-based automated basal insulin titration system for Type 2 diabetes patients to improve insulin dosing accuracy and safety.
 The system uses historical CGM data, basal insulin doses, hypoglycemia reports, and past recommendations to generate adjusted insulin doses.
 It creates personalized dose-response models from CGM metrics like glucose percentiles and estimated fasting levels.
 Regularization biases early fit towards safe doses.
 CGM variability guards against overdosing.
 Checks ensure safe dosing like coherence with estimated BG levels and reductions after severe hypo.

-5. Clinical Decision Support System for Personalized Subcutaneous Insulin Regimens in Hospital Settings
+13. Clinical Decision Support System for Personalized Subcutaneous Insulin Regimen Selection in Tube-Fed Patients

 Aseko, Inc., 2023